-Good Morning,
+To: [Participant] Subject: “FDPIR Paraprofessional Nutrition Training Assessment for ITOs” Interview

+Dear [FIRST NAME] [LAST NAME]:

-We are writing to request your participation in a USDA-sponsored study.
-The purpose of the study is to assess the interest of Tribes and ITOs in a USDA-sponsored nutrition education training for Food Distribution Program (FDP) staff and to find the best way to offer nutrition education training that meets the exact needs of ITOs.
+We are writing to request your participation in a U.S. Department of Agriculture (USDA)/Food and Nutrition Service (FNS)-sponsored study.
+The purpose of the study is to assess the interest of Tribes and Indian Tribal Organizations (ITOs) in a USDA/FNS-sponsored nutrition education training for Food Distribution Program (FDP) staff and to find the best way to offer nutrition education training that meets the exact needs of ITOs.
 We will conduct interviews with FDP directors at ITOs along with FDP staff and several other key stakeholders who interact with FDP.

 Your participation is completely voluntary.
-If you decide to participate, the interview will take place over the phone with a staff member from the research team (2M/Mathematica).
-We will send you the interview guide prior to our interview for you to review the questions.
-We expect interviews to last from 40 minutes to one hour.
+There are no penalties if you decide not to participate.
+If you decide to participate, the interview will take place over the phone with a trained staff member from the research team (2M/Mathematica) on behalf of FNS.
+We will send you the interview guide prior to our interview so that you may review the questions.
+We expect the interview to last approximately 1 hour.

-Because we value what you have to say and want to accurately represent our conversation we would like your permission to record our interview.
+Because we value what you have to say and want to accurately represent our conversation, we would like your permission to record our interview.
 Please note that recordings are for transcription purposes only and will be deleted after transcription.
-All of your responses will remain confidential and any identifying information will be removed from our final transcript to ensure anonymity.
+All of your responses will remain private and any identifying information will be removed from our final transcript to give anonymity, except as otherwise required by law.

 We consider your participation in this study to be a critical to the overall success of any nutrition training offered to ITOs by the USDA in the future.
 We do hope that you will be able to participate in this important effort so that we can gain your critical insights.